tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 		in
 		[ ... ] --[ ... ]-> [ ... ]

-`let ... in` can be used to specify local term macros within the context of a rule.
-Each macro should be on a separate line and defines a substitution: on the left-hand side of the `=` sign there should be a variable, and there can be an arbitrary term on the right-hand side.
+Such let expressions  can be used to specify local term macros within the context of a rule.
+Each macro should occur on a separate line and defines a
+substitution:
+the left-hand side of the `=` sign should be a variable and the right-hand side is an arbitrary term (not containing the variable on the left-hand side).
 The rule will be interpreted after substituting all variables occurring in the let by their right-hand sides.

 Facts